ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must progress the protocol using the received access token, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A client or resource server supporting the profile of ACE defined in this document MUST support this EAD item.

-  This EAD item is used only when uploading the first access token of a token series, but not for the update of access rights (see {{update-access-rights-c-rs}}).
+  This EAD item is used only when uploading the first access token of a token series, but not for the dynamic update of access rights (see {{update-access-rights-c-rs}}).

   Example: assuming ead\_label 24 and the value of the "access\_token" field equal to h'8343a1010aa2044c53...0f6a' (elided for brevity), the critical EAD item is as follows: